Detours for Navigating Instructional Videos: Experiments

 \item \textbf{CoVR \cite{covr}} is a state-of-the-art method for composed video retrieval.
 Following CoVR, we sample a frame from the source video and use the user query as the modification text to obtain detour retrieval. \end{itemize}

+Note that we train \cite{video-distant, vid2seq, covr} on the same detour dataset as our model, whereas \cite{internvideo,clip,clip-hitchhiker} are used in zero-shot setting for its good retrieval capabilities in instructional videos.

-\textbf{Ablations.} Similar to how we evaluate the baselines with different inputs, we compare the performance of our method (i.e. ``with $V_s, \mathcal{Q}$'') with ablations --- ``with $V_s$'' and ``with $\mathcal{Q}$''.
-These baselines capture the performance when no query is provided and when source video $V_s$ is not given to the model, respectively.
-Next, recall that we use a language model to generate timestamps for both the summaries and the detour timestamps (see Fig. \ref{fig:summary-generation} and Sec. \ref{sec:dataset-gen}) that can be noisy.
+\textbf{Ablations.} Similar to how we evaluate the baselines with different inputs, we compare the performance of our method (i.e. ``with $V_s, \mathcal{Q}$'') with ablations---``with $V_s$'' and ``with $\mathcal{Q}$''.
+Next, recall that we use a language model to generate timestamps for both the summaries and the detour timestamps (see Fig. \ref{fig:summary-generation} and Sec. \ref{sec:dataset-gen}), which can be noisy.
 Instead, for this ablation, we parse the summaries and queries and assign timestamps based on the similarity score between the narrations and the summaries.
 The language model does not handle timestamps for this ``Ours w/ parser'' baseline.
-Finally, we evaluate the retrieval performance without sampling negatives from the same task i.e. no hard negatives in ``Ours w/o hard negatives'' baseline.
+Finally, we evaluate the retrieval performance without sampling negatives from the same task, i.e. no hard negatives in ``Ours w/o hard negatives'' baseline.

 \textbf{Metrics.} Following standard retrieval evaluation \cite{howto100m,mil-nce,videoclip,vina}, we report recall@$k$ for $k \in [5, 10, 50]$ and the median rank.
 Recall@$k$ ranges in $[0, 1]$, higher the better.
-The median rank ranges between $1$ and the size of the retrieval candidate set (i.e. $3,873$), lower the better.
+The median rank ranges between $1$ and the size of the retrieval candidate set ($3,873$), the lower the better.

-\textbf{Results.} We report the results with both inputs, i.e. ``with $V_s, \mathcal{Q}$'' in Table \ref{tab:all-results-main} (left) for all baselines on all metrics.
+\textbf{Results.} Table \ref{tab:all-results-main} (left) reports the results with both inputs, i.e. ``with $V_s, \mathcal{Q}$'' for all baselines on all metrics.
 We also report medR for different inputs in Table \ref{tab:retrieval-ablation} (left).
 Our method outperforms all the baselines by a significant margin.
 Our performance gain is 7.9\% w.r.t.
 InternVideo \cite{internvideo} at R@5 and the gap further increases to \textbf{35.2\%} for R@50.
 Across all the different input combinations, InternVideo \cite{internvideo} ``with $\mathcal{Q}$'' is the second best and attains a medR of 138 --- much lower than our medR of 30 (Tab. \ref{tab:retrieval-ablation}).